Viktor Kingissepp

-Viktor Eduard Kingissepp (Виктор Эдуардович Кингисепп; – 4 May 1922) was a professional revolutionary, after the 1917 Russian Revolution a communist politician and secret police operative in Soviet Russia, and in 1920–1922 a founder and leader of the underground Estonian Communist Party.
+Viktor Eduard Kingissepp (Виктор Эдуардович Кингисепп; – 4 May 1922) was an Estonian communist politician who was a founder and leading member of the Estonian Communist Party.

 Kingissepp was born at the former manor in Marientali, now part of Kuressaare.
-Son of a factory worker, he joined a Marxist circle as a schoolboy in Kuressaare (Arensburg).
-He later organised the Estonian section of the Russian Social Democratic Labour Party in Saint Petersburg.

-During World War I, he was put in charge of a medical train.

-After the 1917 February revolution, he returned to Petrograd (Saint Petersburg), and joined the Russian Bolshevik party of Vladimir Lenin.
-After the 1917 Bolshevik coup, he became deputy chairman of the Revolutionary Soviet in the Estonian capital Tallinn (Reval).
-He was forced to flee back to Petrograd when Estonia was entirely occupied by the Imperial German army in February 1918.

-In 1918, the new Russian Bolshevik regime promoted Kingissepp to a leading position in the All-Russian Extraordinary Commission (Cheka) — the first Soviet secret police organisation.
-In that capacity, in August 1918, he carried out the arrest and interrogation of Fanny Kaplan, after she had shot and wounded Lenin in an unsuccessful assassination attempt.

-Kingissepp returned clandestinely to the newly independent Estonia in November 1918 in order to help the underground launch of the Communist Party of Estonia.
-He presided over the first (secret) congress of the banned Estonian communist organisation in November 1920.
-Kingissepp remained in hiding until arrested on 3 May 1922 in Tallinn by agents of the Estonian Internal Security Service, after they had obtained a tip-off about his location from a fellow communist arrested during the International Workers' Day (1 May) demonstration.
-After the arrest, in a trial that lasted just a few hours, the court-martial sentenced Kingissepp to death and he was executed that same night.
+The son of a factory worker, he joined a Marxist circle as a schoolboy in Arensburg (now Kuressaare) (which was renamed Kingissepp in 1952, but was restored to its original Estonian name in 1988), and organised the Estonian section of the Russian Social Democratic Labour Party, in St Petersburg.
+During the war with Germany, he was put in charge of a medical train on the Western Front.
+After the February revolution, he returned to Petrograd (as St Petersburg was now named), and joined the Bolsheviks and the Red Guards.
+After the Bolshevik Revolution, he was deputy chairman of the Estonian Revolutionary Soviet in Reval (now Tallinn), but fled back to Petrograd after Estonia was occupied by the German army.
+He joined the Cheka, and in August 1918 carried out the arrest of Fanny Kaplan, who had shot and attempted to kill Lenin.
+He returned to Estonia in November 1918 to organise the banned Estonian Communist Party, and presided over its first congress in November 1920.
+He was arrested by the Estonian Political Police on 3 May 1922, after a mass May Day demonstration in Tallinn, and executed that same night.